 In JVET-N0243, alternative luma filter sets are signaled at tile group level, so that more than one luma filter set can be signaled at once per tile group (i.e. they could be put in a same APS).
 JVET-N0243 also contained some syntax reduction mechanism that enables to further merge filter indexes between successive filter sets.
 Filters from different filter sets defined at tile group level can be mixed in a CTU specific filter set, through an additional signaling in the CTU data that enables to indicate an alternative luma filter set index for each luma filter index.

-In JVET-N0243, alternative chroma filters can be also signaled at tile group level, so that more than one chroma filter can be signaled at once per tile group (i.e. they could be put in same APS).
+In JVET-N0243, alternative chroma filters can be also signaled at tile group level, so that more than one chroma filter can be signaled at once per tile group (i.e. they could be put in the same APS).
 One alternative chroma filter can be thus selected per chroma component and per CTU through an additional signaling in the CTU data that enables to indicate one alternative chroma filter index per chroma component processed by ALF.

 In JVET-N0243, there are no pre-trained fixed filter sets, nor temporal filter sets, which are introduced in VTM5.0 with adoption of JVET-N0415.
 The following tests would allow clarifying gains of each sub-tool of JVET-N0243 and their potential overlap with adopted JVET-N0415.